augustss/MicroHs/README.md

 * Using GHC with standard `Prelude` and libraries. `Makefile` target `bin/mhs`
 * Using GHC, but with `Prelude` and libraries from MicroHs. `Makefile` target `bin/bootmhs`
-* Using mhs, with the supplied `comb/mhs.comb`. `Makefile` target `comb/mhs-new.comb` These differenty ways need slightly different imports etc.  To accomodate this each source file is preprocessed for the first two targets.
+* Using mhs, with the supplied `comb/mhs.comb`. `Makefile` target `comb/mhs-new.comb`

+These different ways of compiling need slightly different imports etc.
+To accomodate this each source file is preprocessed for the first two targets.
 When compiling with GHC and standard libraries the strings `--X` and `--W` are removed from the source file.
 When compiling with GHC and MicroHs libraries the strings `--Y` and `--W` are removed from the source file.
 This way anything special needed with GHC is just treated as comments by mhs.

+Compiling MicroHs is really best done using `make`, but there is also a `MicroHs.cabal` file for use with `cabal`.

 ## Language
 The language is a subset of Haskell.
 There is only simple Hindley-Milner polymorphism,